What Makes the "PTA Difference" So Much Better for Schools?

 The Power of PTA: PTA Makes a Difference

-Over the past 120 years, PTA has helped solve some of the biggest issues facing America’s children.
+Over 120 years, PTA has helped solve some of the biggest issues facing America’s children.
 Many of the structures all children benefit from today—child labor laws, universal kindergarten, the National School Lunch Program and the juvenile justice system—were accomplished as a result of PTA members’ advocacy.

 And it’s not just at the national level.
 Our state and local PTAs change lives too.
 Florida PTA members helped to defeat a piece of state legislation that would allow for-profit management companies and other corporate interests to take over public schools, keeping children’s educations from effectively being bought and sold.
 Washington State PTA worked to secure the passage of several major state education reforms, improving the day-to-day lives of children across the state.
 The impact of PTA is felt far and wide across our country